HQSquantumsimulations/qoqo_examples/documentation/src/backends.md

 To obtain results based on a Circuit, Measurement or a QuantumProgram defined in qoqo/roqoqo, the calculation needs to be performed on real quantum computing hardware or on a simulator.
 For each individual hardware or simulator a Backend can be created that implements qoqo's 'EvaluatingBackend' functionality and executes QuantumPrograms.
 A backend in qoqo/roqoqo is meant to represent a quantum computing hardware, a quantum computing simulator or other software packages.

-The following backends are implemented in qoqo/roqoqo and supported by HQS Quantum Simulations GmbH.
+The following evaluating backends are implemented in qoqo/roqoqo and supported by HQS Quantum Simulations GmbH.
 * [qoqo_aqt](https://github.com/HQSquantumsimulations/qoqo_aqt)
 * [qoqo_mock](https://github.com/HQSquantumsimulations/qoqo_aqt)
 * [qoqo_qryd](https://github.com/HQSquantumsimulations/qoqo_qryd)
 * [qoqo_quest](https://github.com/HQSquantumsimulations/qoqo-quest)

+The implementation of individual backend is provided not in qoqo itself, but in other packages (as listed above) to make the software modular.
 The above backends are so-called _evaluating_ backends, that means that one can execute a circuit or a quantum program and process the results returned by the actual backend.

 An EvaluatingBackend provides the functionality to run:

 * A _single_ circuit.
 The backend will execute just the circuit and return the measurement results of all registers in a tuple (bit-registers, float-registers, complex-registers).
 More details on registers can be found in section [readout](circuits/readout.md).
 All the postprocessing of the bare results needs to be done manually.
 * A measurement. _All_ circuits collected in the measurement are executed and the post-processed expectation values are returned.
 * A quantum program.
 A qoqo QuantumProgram also handles replacement of symbolic variables.
 It provides its own `run()` method and calls the given backend internally.

+That is, all evaluating backends provide the same functions: `run_circuit()`, `run_measurement()` or `run_measurement_registers()`, and `run()`.

 Other backends implemented in qoqo/roqoqo are
 * [qoqo_qasm](https://github.com/HQSquantumsimulations/qoqo_qasm)